Analyzing the Price-to-Earnings Ratio of General Mills Inc. (GIS)

 GIS) stock’s latest price update

-General Mills Inc. (NYSE: GIS)’s stock price has gone rise by 0.66 in comparison to its previous close of 81.32, however, the company has experienced a 1.42% increase in its stock price over the last five trading days.
+The stock of General Mills Inc. (NYSE: GIS) has increased by 0.52 when compared to last closing price of 76.70.Despite this, the company has seen a loss of -5.82% in its stock price over the last five trading days.
+The Wall Street Journal reported on 06/28/23 that General Mills’ Sales Fall Short of Forecasts Despite Higher Prices

 GIS’s Market Performance

-General Mills Inc. (GIS) has experienced a 1.42% rise in stock performance for the past week, with a -3.77% drop in the past month, and a -3.47% drop in the past quarter.
-The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 1.54% for GIS.
-The simple moving average for the last 20 days is -0.72% for GIS’s stock, with a simple moving average of 0.00% for the last 200 days.
+General Mills Inc. (GIS) has experienced a -5.82% fall in stock performance for the past week, with a -8.10% drop in the past month, and a -9.79% drop in the past quarter.
+The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 1.60% for GIS.
+The simple moving average for the past 20 days is -4.91% for GIS’s stock, with a -5.90% simple moving average for the past 200 days.

 Analysts’ Opinion of GIS